Mental Health Care For All: Let’s Make It A Reality

 In today's world, we tend to look to technology (social media, video games, etc) to bring us pleasure and help us avoid difficult states like boredom, anxiety, or confronting tough circumstances.
 Instead of turning to devices today, let's turn to one of the most powerful (and FREE) tools you have to help you work through different states - your breath.

 Your challenge is to use your breath in an intentional way to shift your experience today.
 Control heightened states like stress or anxiety in real-time using simple inhales and exhales.
-Watch this quick video to learn more and get into action!

 Day 3: Get out into Nature to recharge